lavabit/libdime/docs/style.md

 ### Return Statements

 Functions shall have at least one return statement.
-Additional return statements may be used only in error handling.
+Additional return statements may be used only in error handling code.
 The return value shall be wrapped in parenthesis unless the return value is a constant expression or a variable name.